-Cheap Disney World hotels start at $90 per night at Disney Springs area partner hotels, but mandatory resort fees and parking fees add $50 to $80 per night that most guides do not disclose.
+Cheap Disney World hotels start at $90 per night at Disney Springs area partner hotels.
+Mandatory resort fees and parking add $50 to $80 per night that most guides do not disclose.
 Disney-owned Value resorts start at $149 per night with zero hidden fees.
-We compared all 14 on-property hotels using true nightly cost (room rate plus resort fees plus parking), 2026 verified rates, and DVC point charts from all 17 resorts to find the actual cheapest options at every tier.
+Fort Wilderness Campsites start at $104 per night for tent and RV sites with full on-property perks.
+We compared all 18 on-property Disney World hotels, campsites, off-site budget hotels, and vacation rentals using true nightly cost.
+Every rate includes room, resort fees, and parking from 2026 verified prices plus DVC point charts from all 17 resorts.

-Cheapest Disney-owned hotels: All-Star Sports, All-Star Music, and All-Star Movies at $149 per night.
-Pop Century and Art of Animation cost $175 per night but include Skyliner gondola access to EPCOT and Hollywood Studios.
+Cheapest Disney-owned accommodation: Fort Wilderness Campsites start at $104 per night.
+You need your own tent, pop-up camper, or RV.
+For a hotel room, All-Star Sports and All-Star Music start at $149 per night.
+All-Star Movies starts at $155.
+Pop Century and Art of Animation cost $175 per night and include Skyliner gondola access to EPCOT and Hollywood Studios.

 Cheapest way to stay at a Deluxe resort: Rent Disney Vacation Club points for $15 to $22 per point.
-A DVC studio at the Polynesian, Riviera, or Beach Club costs $200 to $350 per night instead of $500 to $900.
+A DVC studio at the Polynesian, Riviera, or Beach Club costs $200 to $350 per night.
+Disney rack rates for the same rooms are $500 to $900.

 Disney hotel discount codes: Annual Passholder, Florida Resident, U.S. military, and targeted email offers save up to 40% on Disney resort rack rates.